jamesplease/react-media-ui/README.md

 ### Video Element Performance

 Some apps may require swapping out `<Video/>` elements as a user navigates.
-If they navigate too fast, then the mounting and unmounting can occur rapidly.
+If they navigate quickly, then the mounting and unmounting of the underlying video element can occur rapidly.
 This can be a problem because mounting and unmounting video elements too rapidly can cause sluggish performance.

-To avoid this problem, use the `mountVideo` prop as follows:
+To avoid this problem, you can use the `mountVideo` prop.

-Whenever the user navigates, set `mountVideo` to `false`.
+When the user navigates, set `mountVideo` to `false`.
 This makes it so that just the poster image mounts.
-Then, if the user doesn't navigate again after, say, 400ms, you can set `mountVideo` to `true`.
+Then, if the user doesn't navigate again after, say, 400ms, set `mountVideo` back to `true`.
 This technique ensures that even users who are navigating very quickly will not cause rapid mounting and unmounting of video elements.

 ## Troubleshooting